XPCK

 Name Table

-The Name Table is a compressed section located at nameTableOffset << 2, of (compressed) size nameTableSize << 2 - it is composed of sequential null-terminated ASCII filenames.
-Filenames are expected to be unique within an archive.
+The Name Table is a compressed string table located at nameTableOffset << 2, of (compressed) size nameTableSize << 2 - it is composed of sequential null-terminated ASCII filenames.

 Entry Ordering